 They can also help to ensure that adverts you see online are more relevant to you and your interests.

-Information supplied in cookies also allows us to measure the effectiveness of online marketing campaigns for The Circle.
+Information supplied in cookies also allows us to measure the effectiveness of online marketing campaigns for the Marie Colvin Journalists' Network.
 This enables us to ensure any money we spend on digital marketing gives us a good return on investment.